evkx/evkx.github.io/content/models/byd/seal/Seal_RWD/_index.md

 ## Performance

 The BYD Seal RWD offers modest performance with a maximum power of 230 kW (313 hp / 308 bhp) and a total torque of 360 Nm (266 ft-lb).
-It accelerates from 0 to 100 km/h (0 to 62 mph) in 5.9 seconds and has a top speed of180 km/h (112 mph), aligning more closely with traditional internal combustion engine vehicles.
+It accelerates from 0 to 100 km/h (0 to 62 mph) in 5.9 seconds and has a top speed of 180 km/h (112 mph), aligning more closely with traditional internal combustion engine vehicles.

 ## Battery, range, and charging